 Ophthalmic surgeons based at Nuffield Health Taunton Hospital have been treating cataract patients with the care and attention they need for decades, consistently delivering exceptional patient outcomes.

-If you are currently suffering with cataracts and require fast access to first class private treatment, our eye specialists can help you skip the waiting lists.
+If your vision is reduced by cataracts and you want fast access to first class private treatment, our eye specialists can help you skip the waiting lists.

-All of our eye care staff are highly trained in providing care on a personalised basis, with an overall aim of creating a caring environment to encourage a speedy recovery.
+All of our eye care staff are highly trained in providing personalised care a calm professional environment to encourage a speedy recovery.
 Cataract surgery is a relatively quick procedure and you can expect to be discharged from hospital on the same day.

 How to book a private consultation for cataract surgery at Nuffield Health Taunton Hospital

-If you are suffering from cataracts, or have experienced a noticeable deterioration of you eyesight in recent years, you can learn more about the treatment options available by booking a consultation with one of our ophthalmologists in Taunton.
+If you have cataracts, or have experienced a noticeable deterioration of you eyesight in recent years, you can learn more about the treatment options available by booking a consultation with one of our ophthalmologists in Taunton.
 To book, simply call 01823 250612.

 Please be aware that you will receive eye drops during the consultation to help diagnose the severity of the cataract.
-We recommend that you arrange transport to and from our Taunton Hospital, as we strongly advise against driving after receiving the eyedrops.
+We recommend that you arrange transport to and from our Taunton Hospital, as we strongly advise against driving until the effects of the eye drops have worn off.

 Meet our experts: Vision in focus